EvelinaKar/Food_tracker_app/README.md

 ## Introduction

 PlatePerfect is a web application designed to help users manage their food lists, create meals, and develop meal plans.
-Whether you're looking to organize your dietary habits or streamline your meal preparation, This project aims to provide a user-friendly platform for creating, managing, and tracking meals and meal plans.
+Whether you're looking to organize your dietary habits or streamline your meal preparation.
+This project aims to provide a user-friendly platform for creating, managing, and tracking meals and meal plans.

 ## Getting Started